futrime/lip/docs/tooth_json_file_reference.md

 - `author`: (required) the author of your tooth.
 - `tags`: (required) an array of tags of your tooth.
 - `avatar_url`: the URL of the tooth's avatar.
 If not set, the default avatar will be used.
 If a relative path is provided, it will be regarded as a path relative to **the source repository path**.
-- `source`: the source repository of your tooth.
-If not set, the tooth repository path will be used.

 ### Examples